tonoriesco/Beancount-PostgreSQL/README.md

 You can also use * as a wildcard for your port/database fields.

 You must chmod 0600 ~/.pgpass in order for it to not be silently ignored by psql.

+## import_prices

+With this script, you can import into a table 'prices' in the database bean the data from your prices.bean file.
+This file is filled running:
+> bean-price --no-cache main.bean >> prices.bean

+Normally in a cron or at regular times to have all the values.
+An example of this prices.bean in included.